Grevillea australis: Description

 Grevillea australis is a densely-foliaged, erect to spreading or prostrate shrub that grows to a height of 0.3–1.2 m.
 Its leaves are simple, narrowly egg-shaped with the narrower end towards the base or linear, 5–30 mm long and 0.5–5.5 mm wide with the edges turned down or rolled under.
 The flowers are arranged in groups near the ends of braches along a rachis 1.0–2.5 mm long, and are white or pale pink.
 The pistil is 6.0–7.5 mm long and cream-coloured, the style is hooked near the tip, the ovary stalked and glabrous.
 Flowering mostly occurs from December to February and the fruit is a glabrous follicle.

 Taxonomy

 Grevillea australis was first formally described in 1810 by Robert Brown in Transactions of the Linnean Society of London.
 The specific epithet (australis) means "southern".

 Distribution and habitat

 Alpine grevillea grows heath and woodland, usually in moist, rocky places in mountain and alpine areas south from the Brindabella Range in the Australian Capital Territory, through southern New South Wales to Mount Buller and Mount Baw Baw in Victoria.
 It is also common in Tasmania, especially on the Central Plateau, and is the only grevillea species in that state.

+Conservation status

+Grevillea australis has been listed as Least Concern on the IUCN Red List of Threatened Species.
+This species is common and occurs over a large distribution.
+Its known, current threats are currently not impacting the species to a great enough extent to warrant a threatened or near threatened category.
+Threats include impacts from climate change and altered hydrological regimes.